TobitSoftware/chayns-components/src/react-chayns-openingtimes/README.md

 ## Props ##

-The following properties can be set on the Gallery-Component
+The following properties can be set on the OpeningTimes-Component

 | **Property**  | **Description**                                        | **Type**                          | **Default Value** | **Required** |
 | ------------  | ----------------------------------------------------   | --------------------------------- | ----------------- | ------------ |